DeisData/deisdata.github.io/python/python-fundamentals/index.md

 x = 50 # x is 50
 ```

 This sets the variable `x` to be 50, an **integer**, or `int`.
-This become stored in our notebook, and we can access this value in other cells until the notebook is reset.
+This value of x is now stored in our notebook, and we can access this value in other cells until the notebook is reset.
 For instance, subtracting 20 from `x` prints out a value of 30.

 ```python